PraveenM77/webscrap-project-with-Django/README.md

         ```
         this will download and install Elasticsearch on your system.

-     6. Start Elasticsearch.
-Once installed, start Elasticsearch using:
-        ```bash
-           elasticsearch
-        ```
-        By default, Elasticsearch runs on port 9200.

-     7. Verify Elasticsearch is Running.
+     6. Verify Elasticsearch is Running.
 After starting Elasticsearch, open a new terminal and run
                  or
         open a browser and go to:
         ```bash